;

 Bank of Valletta

-Bank of Valletta is one of the largest banks in Malta, offering a wide range of banking and financial services to individuals, businesses, and institutions.
+Bank of Valletta (BOV) is among the largest banks in Malta, providing a wide range of banking and financial services to individuals, businesses, and institutions.
+Its offerings include retail banking, corporate banking, wealth management, loans, and investment solutions, making it a trusted name in the Maltese banking sector.

 .png)